-Figure 6 shows the contribution to the regional mean SW CRE at TOA, at the surface, and within 427 the atmosphere from each cloud type.
-The regional mean CRE is simply the sum of the CRE values 428 for each cloud type.
-At the TOA, three cloud types stand out: vertically deep cloud (HxMxL), high 429 cloud above low-cloud (HL), and isolated low-cloud (1L).
-HxMxL has the largest SW CRE due to 430 its large mean CCRE as shown in Fig. 5a.
-In contrast, 1L and HL have large SW CRE due to their 431 relatively high frequency of occurrence as shown in Fig. 4.
-However, we emphasize that these 432 three cloud types together account for only approximately 50 % of the regional mean SW CRE at 433 the TOA; the other cloud types have non-negligible radiative effects.
-Indeed, explaining 75 % of 434 the regional mean SW CRE requires 6 cloud types, and explaining 90 % requires 9 of the 12 cloud 435 types.
-436
+Figure 6 shows the contribution to the regional mean SW CRE at TOA, at the surface, and within the atmosphere from each cloud type.
+The regional mean CRE is simply the sum of the CRE values for each cloud type.
+At the TOA, three cloud types stand out: vertically deep cloud (HxMxL), high cloud above low cloud (HL), and isolated low cloud (1L).
+HxMxL has the largest SW CRE resulting from its large mean CCRE as shown in Fig. 5a.
+In contrast, 1L and HL have large SW CRE resulting from their relatively high frequency of occurrence as shown in Fig. 4.
+However, we emphasize that these three cloud types together account for only approximately 50% of the regional mean SW CRE at the TOA; the other cloud types have nonnegligible radiative effects.
+Indeed, explaining 75% of the regional mean SW CRE requires 6 cloud types, and explaining 90% requires 9 of the 12 cloud types.

 The contribution of the 12 different cloud types to the surface CRE (Fig. 6b) is similar to the TOA both in total magnitude and relative contribution of the different cloud types (Fig. 6a).
 This is because SW atmospheric absorption is small and most of the SW extinction is due to scattering.

-As SW atmospheric absorption is small, the surface and TOA CREs are of a similar magnitude, and the in-atmosphere CRE is small.
-The small in-atmosphere CRE that does occur (Fig. 6c) is due to a combination of increased atmospheric path length for radiation reflected by low-cloud and absorption of near-infrared radiation by cloud.
-With an in-cloud CRE of approximately 5 W m-2, HxMxL, HL and 1L once again have the largest CREs.
+As SW atmospheric absorption is small, the surface and TOA CREs are of a similar magnitude, and the inatmosphere CRE is small.
+The small in-atmosphere CRE that does occur (Fig. 6c) is due to a combination of increased atmospheric path length for radiation reflected by low cloud and absorption of near-infrared radiation by cloud.
+With an in-cloud CRE of approximately